 - Problem Solving: This is our time to address family challenges like following through with jobs, getting out the door on time in the morning, or even figuring out who will cook dinner on which night that week.
 Someone brings up a problem, everyone shares how they feel about it, and then we brainstorm solutions that will work for the whole family.
 We write our agreements down in our Family Meeting Binder so we can check in the following week to see how we’re doing.
 We’ll only take one problem per meeting (or two, max, if they’re quick) and sometimes there are no problems on the agenda.
 For an example of family problem-solving, read this.

 - Family Fun: We end with a fun, usually short game or activity like tag, hide and seek, card games, board games, cookie decorating, crafts, improv games, storytelling games, and more.

-In our house, the “Master of the Meeting” runs the meeting, decides whether we’ll share compliments, appreciations, or gratitude and how it will be shared, and decides what we’ll do for family fun.
+In our house, the “Leader of the Meeting” runs the meeting, decides whether we’ll share compliments, appreciations, or gratitude and how it will be shared, and decides what we’ll do for family fun.

 This responsibility rotates and gives everyone a chance to practice meeting facilitation and leadership.
 When my kids were young, sometimes we used a “talking stick” to remind each other that when one person is speaking, everyone else should be listening.

-Comment on image: This is our original Master of the Meeting rotation schedule complete with water stains.
+Comment on image: This is our original Leader of the Meeting rotation schedule complete with water stains.
 It’s been up on the wall for years.